Len McCluskey: 2015 and 2016 Labour leadership elections

-2017 re-election as General Secretary
+2017 re-election as general secretary

-In December 2016, McCluskey resigned as General Secretary and stood again in a leadership election.
+In December 2016, McCluskey resigned as general secretary and stood again in a leadership election.
 McCluskey's main challenger was Gerard Coyne, then Unite's organiser in the West Midlands.
 McCluskey was re-elected in April 2017 by less than 6,000 votes over Coyne; 59,067 votes (45.4 per cent) to Coyne's 53,544 (41.5 per cent) on a turnout of 12.2 per cent.
 The other candidate was Ian Allinson who received 17,143 votes (13.1 per cent).
 An investigation into Coyne's actions during the election, led by Andrew Murray, the union's chief of staff, resulted in Coyne being fired for the misuse of data in June 2017.
 Coyne's subsequent complaint to the Trades Union Certification Officer was dismissed on all ten counts, and the officer found that Coyne had included misleading information in some of his election literature.

-His first book, Why You Should Be a Trade Unionist, was published in 2020.
-His successor as General Secretary, Sharon Graham, was elected on 25 August 2021.
+Announced retirement and election of successor

+In August 2021, McCluskey announced his retirement as the general secretary of Unite after ten years in the role.
+In the lead up to electing a replacement for McCluskey, the union's left-wing United Left faction held a hustings and ballot to determine a single candidate for the faction, which was won by the union's assistant general secretary Steve Turner.
+Turner, who was seen as close to McCluskey, was subsequently endorsed by McCluskey in the upcoming election.
+Four candidates, including Turner, made it through to the ballot to replace McCluskey as the Unite general secretary.
+On 25 August 2021, the candidate Sharon Graham won the election taking office as Unite general secretary the following day.